Neengash/UnityFeTo/Saving/README.md

 ### [Saveable Entity](/Assets/FeTo/Saving/SaveableEntity.cs)
 This script must be added as component to any GameObject which has any data to save.
 ### [ISaveable](/Assets/FeTo/Saving/ISaveable.cs)
-Include this interface to any script with data to store an then implement both methods in order to save and load data.
+Include this interface to any script with data to store, then implement both methods in order to save and load data.

 ``` c#
 JToken CaptureAsJToken();